in Tax Relief Firms from Hurricane Tax

 Currently not collectible (or CNC), means the IRS has determined you don't have the assets or the income to repay your tax debt.
 In such cases, the IRS stops the collection process until your financial situation improves.
 Some tax relief companies will either not accept cases with CNC status or have a policy to only take cases that fall within a maximum term before the CNC status expiration.

 Hurricane Tax will consider currently not collectible cases.
-Note that Hurricane Tax does not have a policy for maximum term until CNC status expiration.
+Note that Hurricane Tax will consider all CNC cases regardless of their expiration date.

 What type of Installment Agreement Cases does Hurricane Tax consider?